hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

   """
   topics: [String!]!

-  "The hash of the transaction"
+  "The hash of the transaction (first 32-byte of the 48-byte HAPI transaction hash)"
   transactionHash: String!

   "The index or position of the transaction within the block"